MCDReforged/MCDReforged/docs/source/quick_start.rst

     ├─ MCDReforged.py
     └─ ..

-MCDR will refuse to start if the mcdreforged python package is not detected
+MCDR will delay to start if the mcdreforged python package is not detected

 So enter the directory ``my_mcdr_server_in_source/``, and run the following command to create egg_info to bypass the detection